full control of your digital advertising. Try Free for 14 Days

 Because you’re a small agency.
 The answer is already hidden in a question.
 Don’t make those round eyes; just think: not so many hands to do everything, so unwittingly, you try to be a jack-of-all-trades.

 Vertical niche advertising is more beneficial for small businesses and agencies because it allows them to put their resources and expertise in a narrow, niche-specific area.
-Thus, here the principle “the less — the better” applies.
+Thus, here the principle “the less — the better” applies, especially for vertical advertising networks.

-Finally, with a vertical niche specialization, you can better fill in any gaps that larger companies can't fill.
-Your calibrated practices instead of "one-size-fits-all" strategies will set you apart from the competition.
+Finally, with a vertical marketing strategy that focuses on niche specializations, you can better fill in any gaps that larger companies can't fill.
+Your calibrated practices, instead of "one-size-fits-all" strategies, will set you apart from the competition.
 You might become a go-to agency for that particular industry and start getting maybe fewer but more quality and long-lasting clients.

 Choosing a Vertical Ad Strategy